 The flexibility and versatility of wood allow it to be used to construct virtually any shape structure, but overall there’s no getting away from the aesthetics of wood – in short, it’s beautiful, durable, and evokes positive emotions.
 Representing a slower, quieter lifestyle, timber-built cabins make us feel closer to nature (not to mention the scent of wood, particularly when your cabin is new).

 The versatility and aesthetics of timber cabins extend to your home.
-A quality cabin in the garden is as pleasant a feature as any, with the additional functionality of a home office, garden studio, or sleep out (gym, man cave, workshop – the potential is vast).
+A quality cabin in the garden is as pleasant a feature as any, with the additional functionality of a home office, garden studio, or gym, man cave, workshop – the potential is vast.

 The oldest wooden structure in the world is Horyuji, a Japanese Temple constructed in 607 AD, making it more than 1,300 years old.
 It was also originally built from cypress trees that were about 2,000 years old at the time.
 There is some debate that a 7,200-year-old oak-lined water well unearthed in the Czech Republic may be the oldest wooden structure in the world.
 Regardless, you can count on your lifestyle cabin to last the test of time – with room to spare.

 Our solid wood cabins are perfect solutions to create valuable spaces.
-If you need a home office, extra sleep-out, rental accommodation, business office, or simply a place to stay while you build your dream holiday home, consider having a solid wood cabin by us!
+If you need a home office, extra play room, business office, or simply a place to stay while you build your dream holiday home, consider having a solid wood cabin by us!